 This is another public page that is engineered for use by teachers, professors and other educators.
 It contains a database of educational materials and a forum for collaboration and the exchange of ideas.
-It can be found at http://ec-snet.wikispaces.com/.

 e-GLO

 e-GLO (Earth Charter Global Learning Opportunity) is a semester-long, online course that provides a great way to learn about promoting your youth group and community development projects through global digital media.
 The debut course was offered in English to 20-30 youth aged 15-30.
 For more information about e-GLO, please contact our International Youth Facilitator at youthcoordinator@earthcharter.org.